mlmsmith/ply/doc/ply.md

 grammar.

 The two tools are meant to work together.
-Specifically, `lex.py` provides an interface to produce tokens. `yacc.py` uses this retrieve tokens and invoke grammar rules.
+Specifically, `lex.py` provides an interface to produce tokens. `yacc.py` uses this to retrieve tokens and invoke grammar rules.
 The output of `yacc.py` is often an Abstract Syntax Tree (AST).
 However, this is entirely up to the user.
 If desired, `yacc.py` can also be used to implement simple one-pass